giantswarm/envctl/README.md

 - Have different services connect to different clusters based on their needs
 - Mix and match clusters from different providers (Giant Swarm, GKE, EKS, etc.)
 - Override cluster configurations for different environments (dev vs prod)

-Configurations are loaded in layers (default, user-global, project-specific), with later layers overriding earlier ones.
-You can manage global settings, define how MCP servers are run (as local commands or containers), and specify detailed port-forwarding rules, including dynamic cluster targeting.

 ### Configuration Examples